The Class Actions Law Review: Luxembourg

 Assignment of claims

-To effectively manage mass litigation, it might be appropriate to group all claims under the same claimant to simulate to some extent the effects of a representative action.
+To effectively manage mass litigation until the Bill on collective redress is adopted by the Luxembourg parliament, it might be appropriate to group all claims under the same claimant to simulate, to some extent, the effects of a representative action.

 As in most jurisdictions, claims can be transferred in Luxembourg by means of an assignment according to Article 1689 et seq. of the Luxembourg Civil Code.
 To be effective, it is necessary either to notify the assignment to the debtor or to have the debtor specifically agree to the assignment.

-Assuming Luxembourg law applies to a given assignment, it would seem paramount to pay attention to Article 1699 of the Civil Code, which provides that in the case of an assignment of a litigious right against consideration, a debtor is allowed to exercise his or her right of withdrawal.
+Assuming Luxembourg law applies to a given assignment, it would seem paramount to consider Article 1699 of the Civil Code, which provides that in the case of an assignment of a litigious right against consideration, a debtor is allowed to exercise his or her right of withdrawal.
 Put simply, once a litigious right is transferred, a debtor is, in essence, entitled to extinguish the transferred claim by repaying the transfer price to the assignee with interest as from the date of the assignment.
-Such a right of withdrawal is contingent upon the right being litigious, meaning, according to Article 1700 of the Civil Code, that court proceedings have been commenced and that the right has been challenged on the merits.
+Such a right of withdrawal is contingent upon the right being litigious, which means, according to Article 1700 of the Civil Code, that court proceedings will have been initiated and that the right will have been challenged on the merits.